 The software industry should definitely seek and advocate for a better policy framework and more favourable conditions for business development.
 Although the industry is the best in recognising its own interests and policy obstacles/bottlenecks that undermine the growth, I suggest considering and focusing on:

 - Further reducing tax wedge, but without looking for any sectoral exclusivity in that domain.
-It should be a contribution to overall efforts oriented toward reducing taxation of labour (personal income tax and contributions) and gradually shifting toward higher taxation of consumption (value-added tax) to ensure the stability of public revenues.
+It should be a contribution to overall efforts oriented toward reducing the taxation of labour (personal income tax and contributions) and gradually shifting toward higher taxation of consumption (value-added tax) to ensure the stability of public revenues.

 - Enhancing horizontal industrial policy in a way to ensure better policy instruments and measures for promotion of innovation, including tax incentives for R&D that could encompass deductions in labour taxation for the R&D staff.
 This policy, which would apply for all high-tech sectors, promotes technology advancement and could substantially contribute to moving up the value chain, i.e. ITO sector to move toward more sophisticated economic activities and own product development.
 See my blog post on this topic.